 Spring is such a beautiful time of year.
 The colours and the sights in Yosemite bring the place to life and with fewer crowds, it gives you the perfect chance to stop and take it all in even if you only have one day in Yosemite.

-While one April won’t be the same as the next, this guide hopes to give you a comprehensive view of what you can see and do in April in Yosemite and help you plan your trip to Yosemite including where to stay from hotels to campgrounds and RV parks, what to add to your packing list and some of the Yosemite tours available to add to an itinerary.
+While one April won’t be the same as the next, this guide hopes to give you a comprehensive view of what you can see and do in April in Yosemite and help you plan your trip to Yosemite.
+This includes where to stay from hotels to campgrounds and RV parks, what to add to your packing list and some of the Yosemite tours available to add to an itinerary.

 Visiting Yosemite April Time